Fed Announces Widely Expected Decision To Cut Rates By Another Quarter Point

 While another quarter point rate cut was widely expected, there was some disagreement among Fed officials.

-Recently confirmed Fed Governor Stephen Miran once again preferred a half point rate cut, while St. Louis Fed President Jeffrey Schmid preferred to leave rates unchanged.
+Recently confirmed Fed Governor Stephen Miran once again preferred a half point rate cut, while Kansas City Fed President Jeffrey Schmid preferred to leave rates unchanged.

 Along with lowering rates, the Fed also announced it has decided to conclude the reduction of its aggregate securities holdings on December 1.